Margarethe Oswald

 Brief Life History of Margarethe

 Margarethe Oswald was born on 2 January 1822, in Kiel, Schwesing, Ostenfeld (Husum), Husum, Schleswig-Holstein, Germany.
 She married August Frierdrich Wilhelm Dreger about 1851, in New York, United States.
 They were the parents of at least 3 daughters.
-She died on 14 April 1877, in Jersey City, Hudson, New Jersey, United States, at the age of 55, and was buried in Green-Wood Cemetery, Brooklyn, Kings, New York, United States.
+She died on 14 April 1877, in Jersey City, Hudson, New Jersey, United States, at the age of 55, and was buried in Green-Wood Cemetery, Brooklyn, New York City, New York, United States.

 Photos and Memories (2)